๐ฑ Install and Use Git¶

 Clone the server git repository on a client machine then push a commit to the server.

-# clone the git reposiroty located on the server
+# clone the git repository located on the server

 # push first empty commit